 Extensive bauxite deposits lie to the north of the Weipa mining operation and include the Ducie-Wenlock (in the area bounded by the Wenlock and Ducie Rivers), Andoom and Ely deposits.
-The completion of the NE Weipa mine expansion has increased bauxite mining to a continuous two mine operation and has allowed Rio Tinto to process the low yield ore within the Andoom orebody (Photograph 20).
+The completion of the NE Weipa mine expansion has increased bauxite mining to a continuous two mine operation and has allowed Rio Tinto to process the low yield ore within the Andoom orebody (Photographs 20 a&b&c).
 The Ely deposit will be developed in conjunction with Rio Tinto's Weipa operations.
-The Weipa mine produced 21 560 315 t (25 276 338 t) of metallurgical grade bauxite in 2011-12 (2012-13).
+The Weipa mine produced 25 276 338 t (26 341 000 t) [26 266 000 t] of metallurgical grade bauxite in 2012-13 (2013-14) [2014-15].

-The South of the Embley project is 40 km south of Weipa and 40 km north of Aurukun, western Cape York Peninsula.
+The Amrun project (formerly refered to as South of Embley) is 40 km south of Weipa and 40 km north of Aurukun, western Cape York Peninsula.
 A feasibility study to develop a new bauxite mining operation with an estimated capital cost of US\$1.5 billion that includes development of a new port and ship-loading facilities, barge or ferry facilities, mine-access road, power station, water infrastructure and a beneficiation plant has been completed, and an EIS has been submitted.
 Rio Tinto's new mine is planned to eventually replace the existing mining operations at East Weipa and Andoom and ensure continuity of bauxite supply to the two Gladstone alumina refineries.
-The Australian government conditionally approved plans in May 2013 to expand mining and extend the life of the Weipa mine for a further 50 years and it is understood Rio Tinto will decide in 2014 whether to expand operations at Weipa.
-Yet no mention of the South of Embley project was made in the ore reserve and mineral resource statements by Rio Tinto.
-Mentions in the local media suggest possible development of the South of Embley project in the near future.
+The Australian government conditionally approved plans in May 2013 to expand mining and extend the life of the Weipa mine for a further 50 years.
+A decision to construct the Amrun bauxite mine was made in November 2015.
+The estimated capital cost is US\$1.9 billion and includes development of associated processing and port facilities.
+The new mine is planned to eventually replace the existing mining operations at East Weipa and will increase annual bauxite exports from Cape York by around 10 Mt.
+Mining will involve conventional bench mining with excavators, loaders and haul trucks.
+The new mine will ensure continuity of bauxite supply to the two Gladstone alumina refineries and provide exports to overseas markets, notably China.
+Construction should take approximately three years and production and shipping are expected to commence in the first half of 2019.
+The planned initial output is 22.8 Mtpa, ramping up to full production by the end of the first year.
+The project's design provides options for future expansion to 50 Mtpa.
+In their annual ore reserve and mineral resource statements for 2014, Rio Tinto does not mention the resources and reserves for this project separately but refers to the resources and reserves for its Cape York Weipa project as a whole.